elialgranti/geoswitch/readme.txt

 If the IP of the user cannot be geo located these shortcodes return '?'

+= Debug Shortcodes =
+* `geoswitch_setip` - Override the user IP.
+Affects shortcodes after this one.
+Usage:

+`
+[geoswitch_case ip='10.0.0.10']
+`
+For debugging whole websites the user IP can be set globally in the admin settings for the plugin.

 == Change Log ==
 = 1.1.2 =
 Bug fix: when IP cannot be found plugin correctly evaluates all cases and uses default empty case (if it exists), instead of not displaying anything.